 Nylon: Nylon holds a strong reputation for its softness, appearance, and its long-lasting durability.

-Triexta: This carpet is unique in the fact that it combines durability with built-in stain protection- one of very few fibers that can offer this.
+Triexta: This carpet is unique in the fact that it combines durability with built-in stain protection- one of the very few fibers that can offer this.

-Modular carpet is a carpet that is placed like tile.
+A modular carpet is a carpet that is placed like tile.
 This carpet provides your home the ability to remove sections of the carpet as needed.
 If a child has created a stain that you cannot get out, you can dispose of the carpet and replace it with an extra carpet square hidden somewhere in the garage.

 Typically modular carpeting is used for high trafficked areas in commercial buildings such as waiting rooms or offices.
 This can still be a good choice for residential customers who may need the ability to replace the carpet when a child is young or if you have a pet.

-Rooms that are dedicated to kids', such as bedrooms, nurseries, or playrooms, you may want to install modular carpeting while the child is young, in case of an accident.
+In rooms that are dedicated to kids', such as bedrooms, nurseries, or playrooms, you may want to install modular carpeting while the child is young, in case of an accident.
 After the child has grown and the expectancy of a spill has lowered, you can switch to a more conventional type of carpet or hard flooring.